-As research continues, it's expected that many new uses for endoscopy will be developed.
-In the meantime, some plastic surgeons are using the technique on carefully selected patients.
+As research continues, it’s expected that many new uses for endoscopy will be developed.
+In the meantime, Dr. Csikai is using the technique on carefully selected patients.
 Some procedures that may be assisted by endoscopy are:

 Because endoscopy is a relatively new technique in plastic surgery, it’s extremely important that you select a board-certified plastic surgeon who has adequate training and experience.